Since the legalise movement started becoming mainstream, all sorts of new substances, oils and products have been flooding the market.

 The main receptors, called CB1 and CB2 bind and interact with cannabinoids, resulting in the active compounds in cannabis to be extremely well absorbed and used by our bodies.

-All of the compounds found in the cannabis plant work synergistically together, enhancing the benefits and decreasing any side effects.
+All of the compounds found in cannabis work synergistically together, enhancing the benefits and decreasing any side effects.

 When you isolate individual molecules, isolates can create side effects and will not work as well as the entire plant as a whole.